Rocco-Gossmann/RayLibTheater/docs/scenes.md

 ```c++
 void OnWindowDraw(Theater::Play p) override
 ```
 This is similar to [OnStageDraw](#sceneonstagedraw), you are drawing directly to the window instead.
-No so scaling, no limitation.
+No scaling, no limitation.
 The point 0,0 is the top left cornor of the Window.
 No Scaling is applied to things Drawn in side this function.